-Category Prioritization Metric Evaluation Methodology Data Source Speed & Reliability Speed improvement Calculate the change in average speed in the corridor by comparing existing bus speeds to anticipated BRT speed.
-Example output: 1.3 mph improvement Existing bus speeds operating in mixed traffic and projected BRT speeds to be developed as part of the MIS based on stop spacing, intersections, dedicated running way, etc. Assumptions for each speed improvement will be documented.
-Reliability [] Calculate percent of corridor length in each direction that has transit- only ROW.
+Category Prioritization Metric Evaluation Methodology Data Source Speed & Reliability Speed improvement Calculate the change in average speed in the corridor by comparing existing transit schedules to anticipated BRT speed.
+Example output: 1.3 mph improvement Existing bus schedules and BRT model output Reliability Calculate percent of corridor length in each direction that has transit-only ROW.
 Example output: 53% dedicated ROW Conceptual design Supporting Bus Network Connections Potential corridor connections Determine the number of planned bus routes that could use a portion of the infrastructure (qualitative assessment).
-Example output: 4 bus routes Wake Transit Plan route network in Tier 1.
-If schedule permits, 2027 network from MYBSIP will be used in Tier 2.
+Example output: 4 bus routes Wake Transit Plan route network.
+If schedule permits, 2027 network from MYBSIP will be used.
 Potential corridor utilization Determine the number of planned peak buses per hour that could use a portion of the infrastructure, based on set of routes identified in the measure above.
-Example output: 9 buses per hour Wake Transit Plan route frequencies in Tier 1.
-If schedule permits, 2027 frequencies from MYBSIP will be used in Tier 2.
+Example output: 9 buses per hour Wake Transit Plan route frequencies.
+If schedule permits, 2027 frequencies from MYBSIP will be used.
+Connectivity Connections to frequent transit Determine the number of planned routes that will operate at least every 15 minutes that provide a transfer opportunity with the corridor.
+Wake Transit Plan network shapefile.
+If schedule permits, 2027 network from MYBSIP will be used.